StevenLambion/SwiftDux/Guides/Installation.md

 ## Xcode 11

-Use the new swift package manager integration to include the libary.
+Use the new swift package manager integration to include the library.

 ## Package.swift